 Important: Take care not to amend or click in any other fields as this will invalidate your application.
 Data entry in the REC details fields in IRAS will not invalidate your electronic authorisations, however please note that if you alter any other part of your application electronic authorisations will be invalidated.

 - You must then electronically submit your application.
 This must be done on the same day as making your booking.
 Return to the form’s e-submission tab and click ‘e-submit application’.

-If your study has been submitted for Proportionate Review, a REC manager will undertake a thorough pre-screen.
+If your study has been submitted for Proportionate Review, a member of HRA staff will undertake a thorough pre-screen to check that the application is eligible.
 If your application is better suited to a Full REC review – because it does not meet the criteria for proportionate review – you will be contacted within two working days and arrangements will be made for the application to be transferred.

 Our customer charter sets out the standards you can expect from us and how we will seek to improve the services we provide.

 Would you like more information?